There are two parts to referencing:

 Module/course handbook: Always check this first, or ask your module leader.
 Make sure you know which referencing style you should be using and follow any advice your subject gives you.

-LibSmart: drop-ins: Subject Librarians offer drop-ins at the LibSmart desk:
+LibSmart: drop-ins: Academic Librarians offer drop-ins at the LibSmart desk:

 No need to make an appointment, just drop-in!